How is the Covid-19 experience changing finance?

 October 7, 2021 – October 8, 2021

 The Center for Financial Innovation and Stability (Federal Reserve Bank of Atlanta) and the Center for the Economic Analysis of Risk (Georgia State University) are organizing a workshop on How is the COVID-19 experience changing finance?
-Conditions permitting, we will hold the conference in person at Georgia State University in Atlanta on October 7-8, 2021.
 The workshop’s goal is to bring together economists, finance and risk management professionals, and regulators to discuss the long-run effect of the COVID-19 pandemic on market participants, and government authorities.

 The COVID-19 pandemic has been a real economic shock to the global economy that had potentially very adverse consequences for the financial condition of individuals and firms.
 The worst of these possibilities were mitigated by aggressive responses by fiscal, monetary, and regulatory authorities throughout the developed world.
 Yet the shocks resulting from the pandemic appear likely to have lasting effects on the financial choices of individuals and firms.
 These shocks may also result in long lasting changes in the conduct of the fiscal, monetary, and regulatory policy in both good times and bad, changes that will also have implications for the private sector.
 This workshop seeks to better understand how finance is going to change as a result of the COVID-19 experience.

 This workshop will take place on the Zoom platform and is free to attend, but does require registration.
 Please register by October 4th using the "Registration" button at the top of this page.

 Note that the Zoom details to join this workshop, along with the program, will be emailed to those registered a few days ahead of the event.

 Please email Larry Wall with inquiries at firstname.lastname@example.org.